Pole Barn Design Details That Are Easy to Miss — and Hard to Fix

 pole barn 3

 Clients usually have a good idea of what they're looking for in a pole barn by the time they're ready to have it built.
+They’ve likely spent time thinking about how it should look and what it needs to include.

-7 Pole Barn Design Flaws to Steer Clients Clear Of
+7 Easy-to-Miss Pole Barn Design Flaws

 When it comes to designing a pole barn that meets your client’s needs and matches their budget, your building or project-management expertise goes a long way.
 As a guide to your client, you can identify design flaws that may cause expensive problems down the road.